KenMwaura1/movr-app-1/README.md

     ~~~ shell
     $ ./server.py run
     ~~~
+2. To add environment variables, use the following command in the shell:

+    ~~~ shell
+    $ cp .env.example .env
+    ~~~
+   Modify the .env file to include your CockroachCloud/ localhost install connection string.

-1. Navigate to the url provided (defaults to [http://localhost:36257](http://localhost:36257)) to use the application.
+3. Navigate to the url provided (defaults to [http://localhost:36257](http://localhost:36257)) to use the application.

 ### Clean up